College: Arts and Sciences

 Columbus, OH 43210

-Established in 2016, the Veeam Software Endowed Scholarship in Data Analytics provides scholarship awards to undergraduates enrolled in the data analytics major.
+Established in 2016, the Veeam Software Endowed Scholarship in Data Analytics provides scholarship awards to undergraduate data analytics majors.
 As of 2020, nearly $400,000 has been awarded to 110 students.

 Interested in a career in the STEM fields?